Matthew Stafford: Early life

-Stafford was born in Tampa, Florida, to John and Margaret Stafford.
-He lived in Dunwoody, Georgia, while his father attended graduate school at the University of Georgia.
-He has one sibling, an older sister named Page.
-His family then moved to Dallas, Texas, and Stafford attended Highland Park High School with Los Angeles Dodgers pitcher Clayton Kershaw.
+Stafford was born on February 7, 1988, in Tampa, Florida, to John and Margaret Stafford.
+He lived in Dunwoody, Georgia, while John attended graduate school at the University of Georgia.
+Stafford has an older sister named Page.
+His family then moved to Dallas, Texas, and Stafford attended Highland Park High School with Los Angeles Dodgers pitcher and Cy Young Award winner Clayton Kershaw.
 He was coached by Randy Allen and was widely considered to be one of the best high school quarterbacks in the United States in the class of 2006, ranked ahead of Tim Tebow.

 In 2005, Stafford led his team to a perfect 15–0 record and won the UIL 4A Division I State Championship.
 During the playoff run, Stafford beat Ryan Mallett's Texarkana Texas 38–31, as well as Jevan Snead's Stephenville 41–38.
 Stafford had over 4,000 yards passing despite not playing in the first three games of the season due to a knee injury.
 Stafford received numerous accolades, including being named to the Parade All-America Team and the USA Today Pre-Season Super 25 in 2005.
 He also won the MVP and Best Arm awards at the 2005 EA Sports Elite 11 Quarterback Camp and was named the 2005 EA Sports National Player of the Year.
 Regarded as a five-star recruit by Rivals.com, Stafford was listed as the No. 1 pro-style quarterback prospect in the class of 2006 by Rivals.com.

 Before he had even started a game at the collegiate level, analyst Mel Kiper Jr. predicted, correctly, that Stafford would eventually be the first pick in the NFL draft.